Global Fund plans for lenacapavir PrEP in selected countries

 Last month, Bill Gates also publicly committed to support lenacapavir PrEP.
 [3]

-It also suggests that much has still to be done to ensure appropriate funding will be available and that the Global Fund itself is not able to guarantee this:
+It also suggests that there is still much to be done to ensure appropriate funding will be available and that the Global Fund itself is not able to guarantee this:

 “Without urgent and sustained investments the ambition to reach 2 million people with long-acting PrEP risks falling short — just as the world stands at the brink of a decisive step toward ending AIDS for good”.